talosdigital/u-css/src/008-advanced-selectors/README.md

 You should read about advanced Selectors Documentation here:
 [Complex Selectors][1]

+#
+The estimation for this practice is: 4 hours.
+#

 ### To Do

 Using Complex Selectors, create the next items: